W4RH4WK/crap/slides/tools_slides.md

 - Analyse some broken program with GDB
 - Utilise all of the mentioned commands
 - Try out one of the custom GDB configs
+- Try out a GDB front-end (your IDE, DDD, KDbg, …)

 ## Setting up a Build System